 For the last 25 years, he has worked for Queensland Tug and Salvage, Adsteam Marine and Svitzer.
 He is now retired doing things he likes including hobbies of computers and amateur radio.
 Phil also looks after the BDARS Member’s Shop and Test Gear.

 |Secretary Phil Hutchings VK4PG

 Phil, first licenced in 1981, has recently returned to the amateur radio hobby after raising his family and a period living and working overseas.
-After working in the mining, finance and renewable energy sectors, Phil is now mostly retired in Wellington Point, with a role that takes him his native NZ frequently..
+After working in the mining, finance and renewable energy sectors, Phil is now mostly retired in Wellington Point, with a role that takes him to his native NZ frequently..

 |Treasurer Geoff Fox VK4FK

 Geoff has been an active amateur radio operator since 1965.
 He was an active member of the CQ Branch of the WIA in Rockhampton before moving to Brisbane in 1973.
 He then joined the Ipswich Amateur Radio Club & was an inaugural member of the Brisbane Amateur Radio Club.
 He joined the Bayside Club when he moved to Sheldon in 1991.

 Geoff worked in the Insurance industry both in Rockhampton & Brisbane for 23 years.
 In 1988, he joined the Metropolitan Fire Brigade in Brisbane as a communications officer.
 He subsequently worked for the Qld Fire & Rescue Service at Firecom Brisbane as a Communications Supervisor until his retirement in 2007.

 VK4TJE – Eddie Tomes Eddie has been a BDARS member for 27 years, with active participation in club days for Lighthouse Weekends and John Moyle Field days.